KonduitAI/konduit-serving-docs/examples/python/dl4j.md

 We generate a \(3, 224, 224\) array of random numbers between 0 and 255 as input to the model for prediction.

 {% hint style="warning" %}
-NDARRAY inputs to ModelSteps must be specified with a preceding `batchSize` dimension.
+`NDARRAY` inputs to `ModelStep`s must be specified with a preceding `batchSize` dimension.
 For batches with a single observation, this can be done by using `numpy.expand_dims()` to add an additional dimension to your array.
 {% endhint %}

 Before requesting for a prediction, we normalize the image to be between 0 and 1: